GDG-GTBIT/Hacktoberfest-2024-Webdev/Easy/roll-a-die/README.md

 # roll-a-die

-# TWEET-CLONE
+# Overview

 A Simple Die Rolling Game built with Next.js
 ## Features

-- Roll a Die and get a random number between 1 and 6
+- Roll a die and receive a random number between 1 and 6.

 ## Getting Started

 ### Prerequisites

 - Node.js (v14 or later)
-- npm, pnpm, bun,deno or yarn
+- Package manager: npm, pnpm, bun, deno, or yarn

 ### Installation

 1. Clone the repository:

-2. Navigate to the project directory:
+git clone <repository-url>

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd roll-a-die

 ### Running the Application

+1. Install dependencies:
+`npm install`

-1. Start the development server: npm run build
+2. Start the Development server:
+`npm run dev`

-2. Open your browser and visit `http://localhost:3000`
+3. Open your browser and visit https://localhost:3000

 ### Building for Production

 To create a production-ready build:
+`npm run build`

 ## Technologies Used

 - Next.js